Venice opens “miraculous” film festival, but veterans lament

 The terrace bar at the Excelsior is usually ground-zero for the schmoozing and movie rights deals which are key parts of the festival marketplace, with gala parties on the opening and closing night.

 This year, as the sun set on the terrace ahead of the opening night, a few festival-goers in black tie and gowns sipped cocktails as hotel guests returned from the beach in their bathing suits.
-No parties were planned.
+No big parties were planned.

 Jury president Cate Blanchett said it was “miraculous” that the festival came off at all.